Retailers offer sales and promotions throughout the year, but is there a rhyme or reason to it all?

 What To Buy In October

-If your busy schedule allows time for some shopping, October is a good time to replace those ratty gym shoes.
-Every year, we see lots of sales on athletic footwear, so it might be time to treat yourself to some new kicks.
+This month is also a good time to replace those worn out sneakers Every year, we see lots of sales on footwear, so it might be time to treat yourself to some new kicks.
+These deals are especially common around Columbus Day weekend.

 And Halloween!
-If you have a specific costume (or candy) in mind, you might want grab it early even though it’s not on sale.
+If you have a specific costume (or candy) in mind, you might want grab it early even though it’s not on sale because some popular costumes might sell out.
 The closer we get to Halloween, the deeper the discounts will be on costumes and candy, but the selection may be a bit thin.

 What To Buy In November